 Material concentrations can occur within risk categories and across risk categories.
-The limit framework and expected exposures are reviewed during the annual risk budgeting process and tested through our stress testing framework.
+Our limit framework is intended to address both.
+The limit framework and expected exposures are reviewed during the annual risk budgeting process and tested through our stress testing framework and also through use of the non approved internal model.